pangpang20/docs.getdbt.com/website/docs/reference/snapshot-configs.md

     </File>

   You can also define some common configs in a snapshot's `config` block.
-We don't recommend this for a snapshot's required configuration, however.
+However, we don't recommend this for a snapshot's required configuration.

     <File name='dbt_project.yml'>